EnterpriseDB/tpa/README.md

 2. Configure the operating system (tweak kernel settings, install packages, create users, set up password-less ssh between hosts…)

-3. Deploy Postgres or Postgres-XL (from source or packages), Postgres extensions, repmgr and Barman, etc.
+3. Deploy Postgres, Postgres-BDR, or Postgres-XL (from source or packages), Postgres extensions, repmgr and Barman, etc.

 In most cases, a few simple configuration files are all you will need, but you can easily customise the process to handle more complex setup